 The court granted the motion as to the neurologist and precluded his testimony.
 The injured limo driver appealed.
 The appellate court held that while the trial court has broad discretion to rule on the admissibility of evidence, it should not have granted the part of defendants’ pre-trial motion seeking to preclude plaintiff’s neurological expert from testifying, thereby preventing this injured driver from proving his case.
 The appellate court reversed the previous decision.
 It said that while the doctor’s report provided grounds to impeach his anticipated trial testimony as to where the embolus that caused the stroke had been formed, it merely created some doubt as to the initial source of the embolus.

-The appellate court did not believe that a Frye hearing was necessary. what is an Expert Witness if they can’t testify, after all?
+The appellate court did not believe that a Frye hearing was necessary.
+What is an Expert Witness if they can’t testify, after all?
 Accordingly, the appellate court directed the case back down for a trial on the merits.
+If you have been injured in any type of accident, please do not hesitate to contact our law firm.